Seres67/nexus_alternate_chat/README.md

-# Nexus Template
+# Nexus Alternate Chat

-A Nexus addon template.
+A Nexus addon that provides an alternative chat window.
+Messages are NOT (yet?) end-to-end encrypted.

 ## License